nmsdataskills/guides/python-best-practices-2.md

 ### Contributing Guide
 - If you have one, "Follow our style guide."
 - Explain the expected workflow for your project's revision control (e.g. "We use GitHub Flow.")
-- Be explicit about expectations regarding things like test coverage.
+- Be explicit about expectations regarding things like test coverage ("...and we use Coveralls.io.")
 - List areas where new contributors can be the most helpful!

 <hr>
-What best practices belong in your Contributing guide?
+Okay, so we just discussed some useful information you can include in your repository.

+For the rest of the talk, we'll be talking about best practices that you can apply in managing your project as it grows.

 We'll come back to this question, so keep it in mind.

 To kick things off, let's consider a very simple way of planning out your code.